hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIV/lessons/SC_clustering_analysis.md

                             do.plot = FALSE)
 ```

 It's recommended to set parameters as to mark visual outliers on dispersion plot - default parameters are for ~2,000 variable genes.
-There are some additional arguments, such as `x.low.cutoff`, `x.high.cutoff`, `y.cutoff`, and `y.high.cutoff`.
+There are some additional arguments, such as `x.low.cutoff`, `x.high.cutoff`, `y.cutoff`, and `y.high.cutoff` that can be modified to change the number of variable genes identified.
+Generally, we might be a bit concerned if we are returning 500 or 4,000 variable genes.

 We can check the number of variable genes to see if it meets expectations.
-Generally, we might be a bit concerned if we are only seeing like 500 genes or 4,000 genes as being variable.

 ```r
 # Check number of variable genes to determine if correct parameters used
 length(x = pre_regressed_seurat@var.genes)
 ```

-We can plot dispersion (a normalized measure of to cell-to-cell variation) as a function of average expression for each gene to identify a set of high-variance genes.
+We can plot dispersion (a normalized measure of to cell-to-cell variation) as a function of average expression for each gene to **identify a set of high-variance genes**.
 To check that the dispersions behave as expected, decreasing with increasing mean, and to identify the most variable genes, we can visualize the dispersions with the `VariableGenePlot()` function.

 ```r
 # Plot variable genes
 VariableGenePlot(pre_regressed_seurat)
 ```

-Finally, the genes should then be scaled and centered using the `ScaleData()` function so that ...
+The identified variable genes are going to be the genes used to **identify significant principal components** used to determine the **how similar individual cells are to each other for clustering analysis**.

+However, to identify the significant principal components the expression values need to be centered and scaled.
+Centering each gene will center the expression of each gene by subtracting the average expression of the gene for each cell.
+Scaling will divide the centered gene expression levels by the standard deviation.
+To perform the centering and scaling, we can use Seurat's `ScaleData()` function.

 ```r
 # Scale and center data